miyatoshi333/Angle_Dihedral_list/README.md

 This project provides a Fortran program to generate angle and dihedral lists from topology files.
-It requires an input on which the connection table is written in the following way.
+It requires an input on which the connection table.
-    1    2
-    2    3
-    3    4